communitypoweredbydlot/community-website/content/en/OurStory.md

 <img src="https://community.poweredbydlot.com/wp-content/uploads/2020/07/Community-powered-by-DLOT-Trip-and-pick-challenge-scaled.jpg" loading="lazy" class="rounded shadow"></img>

-Due to improper waste management systems in rural areas, rivers and streams are the most vulnerable to uncontrolled waste disposal.
-The main output of waste generated by households is the nearby riverbed.

-We encountered areas with so much garbage that it was impossible for us to clean it in a day, not to mention the fact that we needed a van to fit it all.
-And even if we did, where were we supposed to take it?
-By not having a legal form to operate, nor the necessary financial and human resources, we cannot clean many of the problematic areas or contract a sanitation truck.
+We encountered areas with so much garbage that it was impossible for us to clean them in one day.
+Moreover, we would have needed a van to transport the trash.
+In the absence of a legal form of operation, as well as financial and human resources, we could not clean many of the problem areas, nor could we hire a sanitation truck.

 <img src="https://poweredbydlot.com/wp-content/uploads/2020/07/Garbage-in-nature-Community-powered-by-DLOT.jpg" loading="lazy" class="rounded shadow"></img>

-Still, many of the things we saw on our trips show the need to go further than just picking up others trash.
-There’s a great need for education, especially in the rural areas.
+Many of the things we saw on our trips show the need to go further than just picking up others trash.
+For a sustainable development of society, expansion of the community of responsible people is indispensable.
+This is only possible through education and proper information, especially in rural areas.

-In order to find solutions to these issues we founded Asociatia Community, a non-profit organization focused on the environment.
-Our purpose is to create awareness around the impact of human lifestyle on nature and promoting means to improve the physical and mental health while living in harmony with the surroundings.
+In order to find solutions to these issues we founded Community, a non-profit organization focused on environmental protection.

+Through various educational campaigns and events, we aim to create awareness around the impact of human lifestyle on nature and to promote means to improve the physical and mental health while living in harmony with the surroundings.

 <img src="https://poweredbydlot.com/wp-content/uploads/2020/07/Dog-picking-up-trash-Community-powered-by-DLOT-scaled.jpg" loading="lazy" class="rounded shadow"></img>